 Once again, these results replicate.
-Matching results are found in manual search tasks (Feigenson & Carey 2003), tasks involving the discrimination of actions (Wynn 1996) or syllables (Bijelac-Babic et al. 1993), and in violation of expectation experiments (Wynn 1992).
-What's striking, is that performance across all these tasks falls to chance when infants must discriminate non-empty collections containing >3 items, with the ratios among collections failing to predict performance - thus, 3:6 and 1:4 discriminations fail, while 2:3 discriminations succeed, despite 2:3's relative proximity to 1:1.
+Similar results are found in manual search tasks (Feigenson & Carey 2003), tasks involving the discrimination of actions (Wynn 1996) or syllables (Bijelac-Babic et al. 1993), and in violation of expectation experiments (Wynn 1992).
+What's striking, is that performance in all these tasks falls apart when infants must discriminate non-empty collections containing $>3$ items, with the ratios among the collections failing to predict performance.
+Thus,

+3:6 and 1:4 discriminations fail, while 2:3 discriminations succeed, despite 2:3's relative proximity to 1:1.
 This implies that performance in these tasks is not underwritten by infants' abilities to approximately enumerate.
 Instead, infants are seen to be drawing on a distinct psychological system, which facilitates precise discriminations but only among collections containing three items or less (Feigenson et al. 2004).
-In other words, the signature limits on performance in these tasks has been seen to implicate distinct subitizing mechanisms, operating according to their own psychophysical profile.
+In other words, performance in these tasks has been seen to implicate distinct subitizing mechanisms, operating according to their own psychophysical profile.